collin-devore/collin-devore.github.io/research.md

 <br>
 <b>Working Paper</b>

+<em>Mergers, Subcontracting, and Pricing in the Airline Industry</em> Collin DeVore, Georgia Kosmopoulou, and MyongJin Kim

 <em>Network Dynamics in the US Airline Industry</em> by Kasra Khademorezaian, Lei He, Collin DeVore, Georgia Kosmopoulou, and MyongJin Kim

-<em>Mergers, Subcontracting, and Pricing in the Airline Industry</em> Collin DeVore, Georgia Kosmopoulou, and MyongJin Kim
+<em>Who CARES?
+Airline Quality and the Aftermath of the CARES Act</em> by Collin DeVore

 <em>Price Asymmetry and Competition</em> by Collin DeVore, Minhae Kim, MyongJin Kim, and Nicholas G. Rupp